tsionyx/nonogrid/benches/README.md

 ## http://www.nonograms.org puzzles

-30100 puzzles were run.
+30100 puzzles run.
 All the puzzles are line solvable and has single solution.

 ### Distribution of solve times